scollier/summit2014DockerLab/summit_lab.md

 This section show's how to use hostnames and link to an existing container.
 Issue the *docker run* command and link to the *mariadb* container.

 Run the container.
 The command below is taking the enviroment variable *HOST_IP* and will inject that into the *run-mw.sh* script when the container is launched.
 The *HOST_IP* is the IP address of the virtual machine that is hosting the container.
 Replace IP_OF_VIRTUAL_MACHINE with the IP address of the virtual machine running the container.

+**Note**

+In the following command, after the *-e*, leave the *HOST_IP* entry.
+It's used to hold the variable of the IP address of the virtual machine.

     ip a